 The electors were called “faithless” because of their decision to ignore the decision of voters in their states.

 However then-Colorado Secretary of State Wayne Williams, a Republican, removed Baca as an elector rather than let him back Kasich.
-Two other presidential elections in Colorado, Robert Nemanich and Polly Baca, were planning to join Micheal but ultimately decided against it.
+Two other presidential electors in Colorado, Robert Nemanich and Polly Baca, were planning to join Micheal but ultimately decided against it.
 Polly Baca is unrelated to Micheal Baca.

 Colorado, like more than 30 other states and the District of Columbia, has a law binding presidential electors to vote for the presidential candidate who wins the state’s popular vote.